Not All Errors Are Created Equal: ASCoT Addresses Late-Stage Fragility in Efficient LLM Reasoning: Generation Examples

+Finally, we dissect the Multi-Perspective Self-Correction Engine (MSCE) to evaluate the contribution of its Dual-Path (Intrinsic + Extrinsic) strategy compared to single-source baselines.

+Table~\ref{tab:ablation_msce} demonstrates that the Dual-Path strategy outperforms individual approaches.
+Relying solely on Intrinsic correction yields the lowest accuracy (85.0\%), likely because the model struggles to escape its own erroneous reasoning context.
+Extrinsic correction performs better (86.1\%) but is surpassed by the synergistic combination of both, which leverages the strengths of context-aware reflection and objective regeneration.

-\subsection{Generation Examples}
+\section{Generation Examples}

 To provide a qualitative illustration of our method's end-to-end functionality, we present representative examples of reasoning chains after processing by the ASCoT pipeline.
-The Figure ~\ref{fig7} displays the corrected output after being processed by ASCoT.
+Figure~\ref{fig7} displays the corrected output after being processed by ASCoT.
 This transformation from a flawed to a correct reasoning chain highlights the core capabilities of our system.
-It demonstrates the AVM module successfully identifying a high-risk step by analyzing its content quality and positional impact, followed by the MSCE module executing a targeted repair.
-This example visually confirm ASCoT's ability to structure reasoning but, more importantly, to dynamically detect and rectify internal inconsistencies, ultimately leading to a more trustworthy final answer.
+It demonstrates the AVM module successfully identifying a high risk step by analyzing its content quality and positional impact, followed by the MSCE module executing a targeted repair.
+This example confirms ASCoT's ability to structure reasoning but, more importantly, to dynamically detect and rectify internal inconsistencies, ultimately leading to a more trustworthy final answer.

-\subsection{Future Work}
+\section{Future Work}

 We propose several promising future directions.
 A key avenue is the augmentation of MSCE module through integration with external, deterministic oracles like calculators, code interpreters, or knowledge-base APIs.
 By querying these verifiable tools, the correction engine could access ground-truth feedback, significantly enhancing its reliability and moving beyond the constraints of the model’s internal knowledge.
 Another important direction involves developing online adaptive learning mechanisms.
 Such a system would enable ASCoT to continuously self-supervise and refine its performance in real time across various domains, evolving from a static framework into a more dynamic and robust reasoning system.